 9. Drill out 2.1mm the buffer bodies to take the cast head/shank.
-I hold the drill bit in a pinvice (chuck) and grip the buffer body between finger and thumb.
+I hold the drill bit in a pin vice (chuck) and grip the buffer body between finger and thumb.
 Drill through the body from each end so that the hole breaks through in the middle.
 Use a little spot of spit on the end of the drill (some more technical people have a block of furniture polisher's bees wax that they smear on the drill end).
 This will prevent the drill wandering in the white metal and breaking through the side of the buffer (a little lubrication on the drill will make drilling holes in any white metal casting more accurate).
 Then fit the shanks through the buffer body, snip off some of the narrow end of the shank to leave just over 1mm from the step, and solder a retaining collar onto the shank.

 Now make up the coupling links.
 I close up the links by holding the curved end in the jaws of a pair of round-nosed pliers in one hand and squeeze the flat parts of the link parallel with long-nosed pliers held in the other hand.
 Once you have six even-shaped closed links, you can open each one slightly and thread three together.
 The last link passes through the hole in the coupling hook.
 I reinforce the joint of each link with a spot of 60/40 solder.
+I have also included etched instanter links and you may wish to fit these as an alternative to the centre links.